Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsAdvanced.rst

    .. figure:: /images/SUEWSAdvanced_SUEWS_MorphometricParametersVeg.png
       :alt:  None
       :scale: 75%

-      Figure 4.
       Settings for Image Morphometric Parameters for vegetation

 #.
 A warning appears that your vegetation fractions between the
    morphology dataset and land cover dataset are large.
 You can ignore